 My grandparents loved us and gave us everything we needed, but we grew up in a very strict Mexican Catholic household, so I often felt pressure to be perfect.
 The community, which was predominately white and Mexican, had a similar culture.
 I found that my worldview was very different from those around me, and at the same time my experiences and mixed identities meant it was not safe to be QT.

 As a child, having to sift through and understand all of these different identities I had was hard.
 Atwater also had a lot of conservative, xenophobic and white supremacist groups like the Proud Boys.
 This racial tension was everywhere, and I felt it even in grocery stores and restaurants I visited with my family.
 In school, I was always one of the smartest students, but was told that I was too talkative and to “watch my attitude.”

 Things you thought stopped happening in the 1950s were still alive and well in this little rural town.
 And these microaggressions really made me curious about why my community was the way it was.

-In high school, I knew I was queer and non-binary and found an accepting community by playing clarinet for the band.
-It’s funny: They say if you want to find the queers at any school, go to the band or theater departments.
+In high school, I found an accepting community by playing clarinet for the band.
+It’s funny, they say if you want to find the QTs at any school, go to the band or theater departments.
 It’s a stereotype, but it was true for me.
 I made lifelong friends — my real besties — that I felt safe being around.

 After graduating from Atwater High School as valedictorian in 2018, I knew I wanted to leave Atwater and go to college somewhere else.
 I felt like the education system in the area was underfunded, conservative and not as open to teaching critical curriculums as others might be.
 While the educators at local community colleges were becoming more critical, I wanted the chance to explore new places while I had the time and money.